sargam123614/Airbnb_data_inspection.project/README.md

 The dataset contains 20,765 entries and 22 features, including:

-id: Unique identifier for each listing
+id: Unique identifier for each listing,
-name: Title of the Airbnb listing
+name: Title of the Airbnb listing,
-host_name: Name of the host
+host_name: Name of the host,
-neighborhood_group: Group (borough) where the listing is located latitude/longitude: Geolocation of listings
+neighborhood_group: Group (borough) where the listing is located, latitude/longitude: Geolocation of listings,
-price: Nightly rental price
+price: Nightly rental price,
-room_type: Type of accommodation (e.g., entire home, private room)
+room_type: Type of accommodation (e.g., entire home, private room),
-reviews_per_month: Average monthly reviews for the listing
+reviews_per_month: Average monthly reviews for the listing and
 availability_365: Number of available days in the year

 Steps and Workflow:
 1) import libraries
-2) dataset uplaod
+2) upload dataset
 3) initial exploration with pandas
 4) data cleaning with pandas
 5) data analysis with mathplotlib and seaborn